-Assistants are required to be in residence at the Museum for 12 consecutive weeks, arriving on June 2 and departing on August 22, 2014.
+Assistants are required to be in residence at the Museum for 12 consecutive weeks, June–August.
 The Center will provide a stipend of $3,000/month as well as an allowance to offset the cost of direct, economy-class travel to and from Washington, DC.
 Local awardees will not receive a travel allowance.
 The funds provided through this award may be subject to US federal and/or state tax.
 Please be advised the Center cannot provide individual tax advice.

 Applicants must be accepted to or enrolled in an MA program or in their first year in a PhD program at a North American college or university and have legal permission to work in the United States (i.e., US citizenship, US permanent residency, or proper authorization on a US student visa).
 The Center is unable to provide visa assistance for non-US citizens.